maxim-zhao/psrp/README.md

 ### new_graphics

 In a few places we insert new graphics - the title screen and fonts.
 We render these as PNG files and use BMP2Tile to convert to the necessary formats.
+We also have a duplicate tileset for Alisa with brown hair.

 ### ROM building